SurveyCompo/surveycompo-doc/docs/index.md

     ---

-    As a web component, SurveyCompo works with Angular, React, Vue, jQuery, or vanilla JavaScript, ensuring easy integration with your web tech stack through its event system and reactive API.
+    As a web component, SurveyCompo works with Angular, React, Vue, jQuery, or vanilla JavaScript, ensuring easy integration with your web tech stack through its event system and component interface.

 </div>